 Always keep your bowl of fruit full as is one of the keys for reducing the allure of carbohydrates and sweets.
 These foods keep your blood sugar levels stable and satisfy your appetite.
 Also, they have a lot of water, fiber, and vitamins.

-The next time you want chocolate, decide to choose a delicious apple or banana instead.
+The next time you crave candies, opt for an apple or a banana instead.

 3. Drinking a lot of water will lessen your cravings for starchy foods

 Sometimes you confuse hunger with thirst.
 When that happens, you may open the fridge and eat something instead of drinking liquids.

 4. Listen to your body